Employability Bursary

 - a current Sanctuary Scholar

-- care-experienced (meaning you have been in care at any stage of your life, or are currently in care), a carer (meaning caring for a relative, but not a dependant), or estranged (meaning living without the support of a family network)
+- care-experienced (meaning you have been in care at any stage of your life, or are currently in care), a carer (meaning caring for a relative, but not a dependant), or estranged (meaning living without the financial and/or emotional support of a family network)

 - someone who has attended one of these widening access programmes: